artinmohajeri/artinmohajeri/README.md

 My journey started with Python, a language I fell in love with for its simplicity and versatility.
 I've dabbled in a bunch of cool libraries like pandas, BeautifulSoup, Selenium, numpy, OpenCV, Tkinter, Pygame, and Flask, using them for data-analysis, building GUIs, computer vision, web-scrapping and building fun games.

-When it comes to web development, I've got you covered!
-HTML, CSS, Sass, Bootstrap, Js - you name it, I've tinkered with it.
-And let's not forget about Django, where I've dipped my toes into backend development, building some pretty cool web apps along the way.
+When it comes to web development, I have experience working with HTML, CSS, Sass, Bootstrap5, Javascript ES6.
+And let's not forget about Django, where I am experenced working in backend development, building some pretty cool web apps along the way.

-JavaScript is my jam for adding interactivity to websites, and I'm constantly learning more about the latest and greatest, like React.js.
-While I'm still getting the hang of it, I'm excited to dive deeper and see what I can create.
+Furthuremore, I am familiar to React js and React frameworks such as Redux.
+I am constantly learning more about this powerfull framework.

-(I am also familliar to technologies such as electron and other techniques to create desktop and mobile application just from HTML,CSS,JS)
+- (I am also familliar to technologies such as electron and other techniques to create desktop/mobile application just with HTML,CSS,JS)

-With over 70 projects under my belt, I'm not just all talk.
-I've got the experience to back it up.
-And I'm always hungry for more knowledge.
+With over 70 small and big projects in my github, I am not just all talk.
+I have got self-experience to back it up.
+And I am always hungry for more knowledge.

 ![Chrome-red-painted-swatch-203-FB (2) (2)](https://user-images.githubusercontent.com/95845593/226827146-a5c7abde-57a1-49c0-9d41-26b2966c583c.png)